 When I lived in the City, my heart belonged to two men—my doorman and my Super.
 Always there with a happy greeting when I got home and a pleasant farewell as I left, my doorman was the gatekeeper to all my dates, receiver of all my packages, and the lobby became a perfect confessional when I returned from a long night out.
 If I had a problem in my apartment, all I had to do was call down to my beloved doorman who would contact the Super to solve all my woes.
 Leaving them behind was more impactful than any breakup, and I would soon discover all the people it takes to replace them in the ’burbs.

 Wouldn’t it be great if upon checking in to Hotel Suburbia, we were greeted with a welcome package containing the names and numbers of all the service providers we can’t imagine we will one day need?
 87-year-old furnace quits as you arrive home with your second-born on the coldest winter night?
 Need that HVAC guy!
-Garbage disposal clogs just as you’re getting ready to greet a houseful of guests to celebrate your first Thanksgiving?
-Just call the emergency plumber!
+Kitchen drain clogs just as you’re getting ready to greet a houseful of guests to celebrate your first Thanksgiving?
+Just call emergency plumbers Townsville or a company, like an emergency plumbing service, that provides services like drain cleaning!
 Ice dam blocks the drainpipes and your walls start leaking (who even knew that was a thing?!)?
 Thank goodness the roofing guy and painter’s names are in there!
 Unfortunately, no one gives us this handy dandy package because it doesn’t exist, as these service providers are a moving target.
-I’m constantly fielding SOS texts from my clients and happy to give them my favorite and most reliable handyman/roofer/plumber/painter.
+I’m constantly fielding SOS texts from my clients and happy to give them my favorite and most reliable handyman/roofer/painter/plumbers in Oshkosh.
 The next day, week or year, it may be someone else as these providers may become less reliable and more expensive.
 It’s so important to use your network to find the best people through referrals.
 Your local Facebook Pages are also a great resource to find the highly recommended Experts du Jour.

 And then there are do-it-yourself moments which can be sources of both pride and shame.
 Nothing felt better than re-caulking and re-grouting my own tub.
 After watching a few YouTube videos, I learned the difference between the two and got busy.
 I even posted my after-photos like a proud parent!
 With this new-found confidence, I disassembled and unclogged my washing machine drain and even replaced my own thermostat.
 There is so much information online that even the most citified novice can look like a pro.